 When it comes to charging our phones, most of the talk is about speed and convenience.
-There's another part of the equation, and while it doesn't get much attention, it's still important: efficiency.
+That's why everyone wants one of the best wireless chargers for their phone.
+But there's another part of the equation, and while it doesn't get much attention, it's still important: efficiency.

 The too long, didn't read explanation is that the most efficient way to charge your phone is the slowest way: a simple USB-A 5-volt 1-amp charger coupled with a short and stout cable plugged directly into your phone.
 It's also a method that most people aren't ever going to use because it's super slow, and speed and convenience matter.

 When you're dealing with electricity, faster and safer means one thing — cutting down on energy wasted as heat.
 Heat is a natural by-product of electricity, along with magnetism and light.
 Those three things are really all electricity can do as far as things we can see or feel.
-When your goal is to move more electrons from point A to point B you must address the heat factor, and addressing it also makes things more energy efficient.
+When your goal is to move more electrons from point A to point B, you must address the heat factor and safely addressing it also makes things more energy efficient.

 Wireless charging follows the same path, but it's much harder to tame.
 You might not know it, but a wired charger and a wireless charger are the same in a lot of ways.
-The biggest difference is the size of the air gap (distance between) of two coils.
-You can transform AC power by placing two wound coils very close to each other and the number of windings of a copper wire determines the change of the voltage: 10,000 turns on an input could and 1,000 turns on an output coil will drop the voltage by 90%.
+The biggest difference is the size of the air gap (distance between) of the two coils.
+You can transform AC power by placing two wound coils very close to each other, and the number of windings of a copper wire determines the change of the voltage: 10,000 turns on an input coil and 1,000 turns on an output coil can drop the voltage by 90%.